mihaigalos/Drivers/AVR/SoftwareUart_v2/README.md

 Simplified, more portable bit-bang software uart, 64 bytes.
 Uses clock scaling to achieve baudrate.

-Read only fast enough for individual characters.
+Reception (read) is currently only working for individual characters, as it is not fast enough for multi-character communication.
+Should work fine, however, if one adds a small delay on the transmitter side after each byte sent.

 **Warning: Cycle accuracy is only guaranteed and successfuly tested on AtTiny85.
 Actual observed bitrate for requested 38400bps is 25200bps on AtMega328p.**